 Exercise

-Exercise and Keep Fit
+Exercise & Keep Fit

 Any type of exercise can reduce stress.
 Even gentle exercise helps reduce endorphins that can make you feel better and help take your mind off of what is going on.